Eric Benjamin Hanson is a Los Angeles-based photographer whose work focuses on people and the places they inhabit.

 Eric grew up in Santa Monica, Calif.
 He enjoyed the darkroom at Santa Monica High School more than the beach.
-His very first camera was a Fisher-Price Kodak 110.
-He lives in the hills of Northeast LA with his wife, Lauren, and their Brittany, Barley.
-Though Eric grew up a city boy, he loves hiking, backpacking, and hunting.
+His first camera was a Fisher-Price Kodak 110.
+He lives in the hills of Northeast LA with his wife, Lauren, daughter, HannaH, and their Brittany, Barley.
+Though Eric grew up a city boy, he loves hiking, backpacking, hunting, and fishing.

 Eric can be reached by email at eric at ericbhanson dot com or by phone or text at 310 594 3100.